June 30, 2022

 1. Have a realistic plan

-The purpose of a company can motivate a team and unite them to achieve a common goal.
-Your purpose can center around, for example, being highly profitable and seeing the healthy growth of your roofing business.
+Your purpose could be to motivate a team and unite them to achieve a common goal.
+Your purpose could center around being highly profitable and seeing the healthy growth of your roofing business.
+It could be about bringing tech to the industry and learning how to use roofing tech.

 Your company values can be industry-specific, but should also target customer loyalty while ensuring employee satisfaction.
 By acknowledging these values and additional ones, you can achieve both short-term and long-term business goals.

-Here’s the format to follow when creating roofing business plans:
+Here’s a common format to follow when creating roofing business plans:

 1. Executive Summary